 Finding a work-life balance

-“Small businesses in Adelaide are supportive of each other, and they openly share information.
+The relentless cost of Sydney life meant Stavroula was so busy “on the grind” that she struggled to maintain inspiration.
+By moving to Adelaide, she recharged her creative batteries, while expanding her business and connecting with other creative collaborators.
+“Small businesses in Adelaide are supportive of each other.
+They openly share information.
 The attitude is: if your business wins, then my business wins.
-That sense of comradery and community is quite special and unique to this city.”
+That sense of comradery is quite unique to this city.”

 Dreaming big (and very, very bright)

-The sense of community that Stavroula has found in Adelaide is something she’s excited to foster now and into the future.
+The sense of community Stavroula has found in Adelaide is something she’s excited to foster into the future.
 “I want to set a good example that shows it’s possible – to inspire other solo entrepreneurs and set a tone of optimism.
-I think the hackneyed old story of Adelaide being boring is a complete lie.
+The hackneyed old story of Adelaide being boring is a complete lie.
 Adelaide has a really vibrant creative community which I couldn’t wait to be part of again, and I want the next generation of creatives to see that.
 If you can show at street-level that it’s possible, then hopefully you can inspire others to do the same.”